(Two Free Sample Chapters)

 "And you were sober?"

 "More sober than he was, anyway.
-If I had really been sober, I would have found another way.
+If I'd really been sober, I would have found another way.
 But he made the challenge, and I accepted and called knives, and they cleared us a circle, and I stripped to the waist..."

 "Because he was a lustful drunk and I thought that the jiggle would distract him, and because I was drunk enough to think that it was a good idea.
 And it probably was.
 And then someone called, 'Go!' and I dodged his first lunge and put a knife through his throat into his spine.
 I got a pretty decent scar on my gut out of it, though."